-KYNAMRO can cause elevations in transaminases.
-In the KYNAMRO clinical trial in patients with HoFH, 4 (12%) of the 34 patients treated with KYNAMRO compared with 0% of the 17 patients treated with placebo had at least one elevation in alanine aminotransferase (ALT) ≥3x upper limit of normal (ULN).
-There were no concomitant clinically meaningful elevations of total bilirubin, international normalized ratio (INR) or partial thromboplastin time (PTT).
+In the KYNAMRO clinical trial in patients with HoFH, 4 (12%) of the 34 patients treated with KYNAMRO (compared with 0% of the 17 patients treated with placebo) had at least 1 elevation in levels of liver enzymes that was at least 3 times higher than normal.
+There were no important changes in other measures of liver function.

-KYNAMRO also increases hepatic fat, with or without concomitant increases in transaminases.
-In the trials in patients with heterozygous familial hypercholesterolemia (HeFH) and hyperlipidemia, the median absolute increase in hepatic fat was 10% after 26 weeks of treatment, from 0% at baseline, measured by magnetic resonance imaging (MRI).
-Hepatic steatosis is a risk factor for advanced liver disease; including steatohepatitis and cirrhosis.
+KYNAMRO also increases liver fat, with or without accompanying increases in liver enzymes.
+In the trials in patients with heterozygous familial hypercholesterolemia (HeFH) and high cholesterol, the median absolute increase in liver fat was 10% after 26 weeks of treatment, from 0% at baseline, measured by magnetic resonance imaging (MRI).
+Fatty liver is a risk factor for advanced liver disease.

-Because of the risk of hepatotoxicity, KYNAMRO is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the KYNAMRO REMS.
+Because of the risk of liver problems, KYNAMRO is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called the KYNAMRO REMS.

 WARNINGS AND PRECAUTIONS

-KYNAMRO can cause elevations in transaminases and hepatic steatosis.
+KYNAMRO can cause increases in liver enzymes and liver fat.

-Caution should be exercised when KYNAMRO is used with other medications known to have potential for hepatotoxicity, for example isotretinoin, amiodarone, acetaminophen (>4 g/day for ≥3 days/week), methotrexate, tetracyclines, and tamoxifen.
-The effect of concomitant administration of KYNAMRO with other hepatotoxic medications is unknown.
-More frequent monitoring of liver-related tests may be warranted.
+Caution should be exercised when KYNAMRO is used with other medications that may cause liver problems as the effect of these combinations is unknown.
+More frequent liver-related tests may be necessary.